Award: Career Studies Certificate

-Purpose: The Pre-Nursing Career Studies Certificate offers foundational courses from the AAS in nursing curriculum and the nurse aide courses to prepare students for entry into the Nursing Program.
-Although completion of this certificate does not guarantee admission to the Nursing Program, the career studies certificate provides a curriculum that accurately reflects the intentions and goals of the students enrolled.
-Furthermore, taking the sciences and ENG 111 in advance may enhance students’ application status into the RN program.
-This option includes all the courses within the Nursing Curriculum that can be completed prior to Nursing Program admission with the exception of the ITE 115 Introduction to Computer Applications and Concepts.
+Purpose: The Pre-Nursing Career Studies Certificate offers foundational courses from the AAA in nursing curriculum and the nurse aide courses to prepare students for entry into the Nursing Program.
+Although completion of the certificate does not guarantee admission to the Nursing Program, the career studies certificate provides a curriculum that accurately reflects the intentions and goals of the students enrolled.
+Furthermore, taking the sciences and ENG 11 in advance may enhance students’ application status into the RN program.
+This option includes most of the courses within the Nursing Curriculum that can be completed prior to Nursing Program admission with the exception of ITE 115 Introduction to Computer Applications and Concepts.
 Although ITE 115 is not listed, computer competency is required for all associate degrees, and this course covers all the competencies needed.
 ITE 115 may be completed prior to Nursing Program admission.
 At the completion of this certificate program the student is eligible to sit for the Virginia Board of Nursing Nurse Aide Certification Exam.

-Note: Developmental Studies: To ensure that each student has the proper educational basis to succeed in nursing courses, all students must take placement tests in mathematics, written English, and reading.
+Developmental Studies Requirements: Developmental Studies ensure that each student has the proper educational basis to succeed in nursing courses, all students must take placement tests in mathematics, written English, and reading.
 Students must take any developmental courses recommended in the evaluation of the placement test scores.
-The only exception is that MTH 3 is the highest math course required.
-Any recommendations for MTH 4 (Algebra II) do not apply.
+The only exception is that MTE 5 is the highest math course required.
+Any recommendations for MTE 5 does not apply to this program.

-It is important that these developmental courses are completed as quickly as possible so that the student will be appropriately prepared to pursue this program of study.
+It is important that any developmental courses requirements are completed as quickly as possible so that the student will be appropriately prepared to pursue this program of study.
 A review of the catalog requirements at PDCCC for Nursing would be appropriate to both assist and guide a prospective student.

-Note: High School Prerequisites: High school prerequisites needed prior to submission of a nursing application include one year each of algebra, chemistry, and biology, or the equivalent of the high school course in an accredited college or university.
+High School Prerequisites: Prerequisites needed prior to nursing program admission include one year each of algebra, chemistry, and general biology, or the equivalent of the high school course in an accredited college or university.
 These courses must be completed with a minimum grade of “C”.
 Students not having the necessary prerequisites may fulfill the Nursing Program admission requirements at PDCCC by enrolling in the appropriate courses listed below and receive a minimum grade of “C” or “S” as appropriate.